 Out-of-zone applications are only accepted once all in-zone enrolments are accepted.
 It is a legal requirement that a home zone is defined in such a way that students are able to attend a reasonably convenient school.

 Out-of-zone students can only be accepted at a school if there are places available.
 Currently the Act defines the order of out-of-zone student priority as:

 1. students accepted for enrolment in a special programme run by the school

-2. brothers and sisters of current students
+2. siblings of current students

-3. brothers and sisters of former students
+3. siblings of former students

 4. children of former students

 5. children of board employees and board members

 Once a priority category is reached where there are more applications than places available, the school will hold a ballot.
 Applications are randomly drawn and accepted in that order until all of the remaining available places are filled.